tkyeung357/CLI-bank-code-test/readme.md

 ----
 ### Not handled feature or use case:🙉
+- not handle currency
+- not consider performance for large scale data
 - not handle overdraft facility
 - not handle CLI run on web browser
 - not handle concurrent transaction for withdrawal, so negative balance may happen.